 - Thighbone Fractures of the Knee – Like kneecap fractures, thighbone fractures are the result of high-energy impacts.
 In this case, the fracture can extend from the kneecap into the lower femur.

 - Shinbone Fractures of the Knee – Shinbone fractures, like kneecap and thighbone fractures, can happen during a high-energy impact such as a car collision.
 In this case, the fracture can extend into the upper shinbone.

 - Knee Dislocation – Dislocations happen when the bones in the knee are either partially or entirely out of place.
 A high-impact car collision could result in a knee dislocation in people with usually healthy knee structures.

-- Collateral Ligament Injuries – Most often caused by a direct blow to the outside of the knee, these types of injuries involve the ligaments located on the sides of your knee.
-During a car accident, collateral ligament injuries can occur if a driver is rear-ended by another car going at high speed.
+- Collateral Ligament Injuries – Most often caused by a direct blow to the outside of the knee.
+These injuries involve the ligaments on the sides of your knee.
+Collateral ligament injuries can occur during a car accident if a driver is rear-ended by another car at high speed.

-After a car accident, it is essential for drivers to be aware of any knee-injury symptoms, such as pain, popping sounds, weakness, swelling, immobility, and limping.
-If you are experiencing any of these symptoms after a car accident, you must seek medical attention as soon as possible.
+After a car accident, drivers need to be aware of any knee-injury symptoms.
+These include pain, popping sounds, weakness, swelling, immobility, and limping.
+If you are experiencing any of these symptoms after a car accident, you must seek medical attention immediately.

 Contact a New York Car Accident Attorney

 Did you suffer a severe knee injury in a car accident that was not your fault?
 If so, you could be entitled to compensation from the person or party responsible.
-Contact a New York car accident lawyer at Hach & Rose, LLP by calling (212) 779-0057, filling out a contact form, or chatting with us live online.
+Contact a New York car accident lawyer at Hach & Rose, LLP by calling (212) 779-0057.
+Fill out a contact form or chat with us live online.
 Our team will sit down with you and discuss your knee injury and how we can help you get the justice and fair compensation you’re owed.